hellohaptik/docs_haptik/docs/agent-chat/teams.md

 ![Hourly_Metrics](assets/teams_hourly_analytics.png)

-> Tip: You can choose hourly slots on a date in the Time filter to get the metric values for the chosen Time slot.
+> Tip: You can choose hourly slots on a date in the Time picker to get the metric values for the chosen Date and Time.